 A recent addition to the Division, the MAST lab is intended to house a variety of micro air vehicles and accompanying technologies.
 Current systems include a quadrotor MAV capable of autonomous flight, several coaxial RC helicopters and the Qbot unmanned ground vehicle.
-The Optitrack motion capture system allows accurate postion and attitude tracking of multiple bodies within the flight volume, offering a wealth of possibilities in multi-agent control and navigation research.
+The Optitrack motion capture system allows accurate position and attitude tracking of multiple bodies within the flight volume, offering a wealth of possibilities in multi-agent control and navigation research.

-The MAST lab is supervised by Dr. David Anderson.
+The MAST lab is supervised by Dr David Anderson.